 On April 4, 1972, the RC&D application was submitted to the U.S. Department of Agriculture via the Soil Conservation Service.
 Rather than sit back and wait for the approval of this application, the Council began to look at other means of providing assistance to the seven participating counties.

-Programs of planning and development assistance offered by the Department of Housing and Urban Development (HUD) and the Economic Development Administration (EDA) appeared meaningful.
+Programs of planning and development assistance offered by the Department of Housing and Urban Development (HUD) and the U.S. Department of Commerce, Economic Development Administration (EDA) appeared meaningful.
 To qualify for these programs, however, the Council had to be reorganized to provide for representation by cities and minority groups.
 The Soil Conservation Service and the Cooperative Extension Service provided some assistance during this re-organizational phase.